jondeandres/jondeandres.github.com/_posts/2013-10-22-synchronize-javascript-in-capybara.md

 The big changes with Capybara 1 can be found [here](http://techblog.fundinggates.com/blog/2012/08/capybara-2-0-upgrade-guide/).
-The important change i'll talk about is about the missing `wait_until` method we had in Capybara 1.
+The important change i'll talk about is the missing `wait_until` method we had in Capybara 1.
 It doesn't exist any more in Capybara.

 If we need to wait for an element to appear in the DOM cause of an